Newest developments

 Geomechanics model creation and preprocessing

-The robust and intuitive Petrel platform provides users with an end-to-end workflow for creating geomechanical simulation grids within their subsurface modeling workflow, enabling setting up new geomechanical models, adding geomechanics to existing subsurface models, and applying it in coupled geomechanical reservoir simulations.
+The robust and intuitive Petrel subsurface software provides users with an end-to-end workflow for creating geomechanical simulation grids within their subsurface modeling workflow, enabling setting up new geomechanical models, adding geomechanics to existing subsurface models, and applying it in coupled geomechanical reservoir simulations.

 An easy-to-use workflow makes it simple to include additional regions of interest and features in the geomechanics analyses, such as side- or overburdens, horizons, and faults.
 If required, local grid refinements (LGRs) can provide increased resolution around faults or wells.